community.crypto.get_certificate module – Get a certificate from a host:port

 dictionary

-Information about the subject of the cert (OU, CN, etc).
+Information about the subject of the cert (OU, CN, and so on).

 Returned: success